sergmain/metaheuristic-docs/p/quick-start.md

 ##### Quick start with running the actual tasks
 >To run actual tasks in Metaheuristic you have to have python 3.x.
 Be sure to add the python bin dir to your **$PATH**
-Also PyYAML 5.1 package must [be installed](https://pyyaml.org/wiki/PyYAMLDocumentation)
+Also, PyYAML 5.1 package must [be installed](https://pyyaml.org/wiki/PyYAMLDocumentation)

 1. Change dir to /mh-root/metaheuristic-assets/examples/simple-metrics and run scripts:
     ```text